MaxR-712/klipperOS/README.md

 # KlipperOS
-A live USB containing an OS with everything you need for a klipper setup on a laptop, including file persistence

 Welcome to the KlipperOS Live USB!

 I created this to simplify klipper setup and avoid having to purchase a pi.